 This page was reviewed under our medical and editorial policy by

-Maurie Markman, MD, President, Medicine & Science.
+Maurie Markman, MD, President, Medicine & Science

 This page was updated on June 3, 2022.

-Although the exact causes of gallbladder cancer are unknown, certain factors may increase a person’s risk of developing gallbladder cancer.
-Frequently, these factors are related to chronic inflammation of the gallbladder.
-Common risk factors include:
+In many cases, the risk factors for developing gallbladder cancer are related to chronic inflammation of the gallbladder.
+Common risk factors include those listed below.

-Age: Gallbladder cancer occurs mainly in individuals over the age of 65.
-The average age at diagnosis is 73.
+Age: Gallbladder cancer occurs mainly in individuals over the age of 60.
+The average age at diagnosis is 72.

-Ethnicity and geography: Gallbladder cancer occurs more frequently in Mexican Americans and Native Americans, while African Americans have the lowest risk.
+Ethnicity and geography: Gallbladder cancer occurs more frequently in Latin Americans, Mexican Americans and Native Americans, while African Americans have the lowest risk.
 However, gallbladder cancer is less common in the United States compared with countries in Asia, Eastern Europe and South America.

 Obesity: Being overweight or obese is a risk factor for gallbladder cancer and may be related to an increased risk for developing gallstones.